kajic/STREAM/README.md

 Please see docs/user.pdf or docs/user.ps for details of installing and using STREAM.

-Added in this fork:
+# New in this fork

-Slide parameter to range windows.
+Added slide parameter to range windows.

 A slide must be specified immediately after the window operator RANGE.
 It is currently not possible to define a slide together